About the DSA

 National Regulator of Product Specifications (NRCS)

-and the application of the relevant regulations in terms of the Trade Metrology Act, 1973 (Act 77 of 1973)
+and the application of the relevant regulations in terms of the Legal Metrology, 2014 (Act 9 of 2014)

 The DSA’s activities are determined by its mandate as documented in the company’s Memorandum of Incorporation, namely: